Paul A. Varela

 - Represented providers of professional services, including design, QA/QC, PM and CM services, in numerous complex professional liability actions brought by Owners, Contractors and Subcontractors.

-- Successfully defended client in 42 U.S.C. § 1981 action; after 3-day jury trial Claimants withdrew their case and formally acknowledged their claims had no legal or factual basis.
+- Successfully defended client in 42 U.S.C. § 1981 action; after 3-day federal jury trial Claimants withdrew their case and formally acknowledged their claims had no legal or factual basis.

 - Represented professional services client in multi-party triple wrongful death action arising from alleged design and QA/QC liability, and negotiated positive settlement for client prior to trial.